nicholicaron/nicholicaron/README.md

   + He/him
 - Tabs or Spaces?
   + Idrc, tabs I guess?
+- Indentation or Curly Braces?
+  + Indentation 0_0
 - Occupation:
+  + Undergraduate studying Mathematics with a concentration in Discrete Math & Operations Research
+  + Former ML Research Intern, Sysadmin, & IT Helpdesk guy
-  + Currently a SysAdmin moonlighting as a member of the Arch Linux/Rust evangelism strike force
+  + Moonlighting as a member of the Arch Linux/Rust evangelism strike force
 - Editor?
   + Spacemacs/NeoVim.
 - 📫 How to reach me: